Adding Sheen and Bounce to Roland TR 808 Kick drums

 I often choose exciters over equalisers for the simple fact that exciters generate harmonics which can then be used to exaggerate specific frequencies as opposed to equalisers which can only boost or cut frequencies.

-In the video I generate a drum sequence using Softube’s Heartbeat and run it through the Aphex Aural Exciter and then the Boz Manic Compressor.
+In the Adding Sheen and Bounce to Roland TR 808 Kick drums video, I generate a drum sequence using Softube’s Heartbeat and run it through the Aphex Aural Exciter and then the Boz Manic Compressor.
 I explain how the exciter works and show you the best way to excite low frequencies.
 I show you how to use the Boz Manic Compressor and in particular the various style modes it offers.
 I explain how the modes affect low frequencies and show you step by step how to use it to make 808 kick drums bounce to a beat.

 Plugins used in this video:

 - What are sheen and bounce and how to create them

 - Using parallel processing for the bounce effect

 - Using Drum Synths for pitch-perfect drum sound design

 - Using vintage Aural Exciters

 - Understanding the 808 kick drum

 If you enjoyed this tutorial then maybe these will also interest you: